 (d) has been guilty of misconduct,

-he may suspend the Commissioner from his office.
+the Governor may suspend the Commissioner from office.

-(3) When the Commissioner has been suspended from his office under subsection (2) he shall be restored to office unless —
+(3) If the Commissioner has been suspended from office under subsection (2), the Commissioner is to be restored to office unless —

-(a) a statement of the grounds of his suspension is laid before each House of Parliament during the 7 sitting days of that House following the suspension; and
+(a) a statement of the grounds of the suspension is laid before each House of Parliament during the 7 sitting days of that House following the suspension; and

-(b) each House of Parliament, during the session in which the statement is so laid, and within 30 sitting days of that statement being so laid, passes an address praying for his removal.
+(b) each House of Parliament, during the session in which the statement is so laid, and within 30 sitting days of that statement being so laid, passes an address praying for the removal of the Commissioner.

 [Section 8 amended by No. 18 of 2009 s.
-17.]
+17; No. 46 of 2009 s.
+5(5).]

 9. Tenure of office